 More about the heritage site

 According to UNESCO the Basilica of San Francesco is an outstanding example of a type of architectural ensemble which has significantly influenced the development of art and architecture.
 The organisation also makes a reference to Holy Francis.
 He was born here and founded in 1208 what became one of the largest orders in the Catholic Church – the Franciscan order.
-Unlike several other historical towns in the centre of Italy, the town of Assisi is not included in the inscription.
+Unlike several other historical towns in the centre of Italy, the town of Assisi is excluded from the inscription.
 However, it adds to the justification for including the religious buildings on The List.

 The other four Franciscan sites included are: Le Carceri, San Damiano, Rivotorto and Santa Maria degli Angeli.